SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Always prefix type property requirements with the ``class`` keyword when you define them in a protocol.
-This is true even though type property requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:
+This rule pertains even though type property requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

 .. testcode:: instanceProperties